janka76/SilentStepStick/docu/FAQ.md

 On the TMC2130 SPI is used for the configuration and so the controller board must have SPI on the CFG pins.

+## What is the difference between SilentStepSticks with 3.3V-5V and 5V logic voltage?
+The SilentStepSticks with a logic voltage (VIO) of 3.3V-5V use the internal linear regulator of the TMC21x0 to generate from the motor voltage (VM) a 5V voltage for the internal digital and analog circuit.
+Because it is a linear voltage regulator the power dissipation depends on the motor voltage (high motor voltage = high power dissipation/heat).
+The 5V logic SilentStepSticks do not use the internal voltage regulator of TMC2100 and therefor only a 5V supply voltage for VIO is possible and VM has not to be present before VIO.

 ## Where can I find more information on the settings and operation modes?
 More information can be found in the [SilentStepStick schematics](https://github.com/watterott/SilentStepStick/tree/master/hardware) and [TMC2100 datasheet](http://www.trinamic.com/products/integrated-circuits/stepper-power-driver/tmc2100) / [TMC2130 datasheet](http://www.trinamic.com/products/integrated-circuits/stepper-power-driver/tmc2130).

 For most cases the **1/16 stealthChop** mode (CFG1=open, CFG2=open, CFG3=open) is suitable.
 If you have problems like step losses then use the more powerful **1/16 spreadCycle** mode (CFG1=GND, CFG2=open, CFG3=open).